maheshchandgl/codepush-frontend/README.md

 - Integration with CodePush Server API
 - User-friendly interface for managing deployments
 - Material-UI (MUI) for modern and responsive UI components
+- GitHub OAuth login flow with reusable components and services

 ### Project Structure
 - `src/`: Contains the main application code.
+  - `components/`: Reusable UI components like `GitHubLoginButton`.
-  - `pages/`: Contains page components like `Login` and `Dashboard`.
+  - `pages/`: Page components like `Login` and `Dashboard`.
-  - `assets/`: Contains static assets like images.
+  - `services/`: API-related logic, such as `authService` for authentication.
-  - `utils/`: Contains utility functions grouped by functionality.
+  - `utils/`: Utility functions grouped by functionality.

 ### Setup
 1. Clone the repository.